dxe303/MiCM-summer-project/README.md

 # MiCM-summer-project

-Analysis of 2D and 3D models of neural electrical activity in Parkinson’s disease models
+Analysis of 2D and 3D models of neural electrical activity in Parkinson’s disease

 ## Relevant readings:
 ### Electrophysiology